 Open a personal bank account in your name and start putting aside money for when you separate – especially if there’s a chance you may need to leave quickly.

-If you and your partner have money in a joint account, you could consider transferring some to your personal account right before you separate.
+If you and your partner have money in a joint account, consider transferring some to your personal account before you separate.

 6. Get an idea of what your future income might look like

-It always helps to have a feel for what your financial situation is going to look like once you’ve separated and while you’re separating.
+It always helps to have a feel for what your financial situation will look like once you’ve separated and while you’re separating.